adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 ### Deploying the database backend to production

-- Do not need to make another production build since we have only worked on the frontend
+- Do not need to make another production build since we have only worked on the backend
-- `dotenv` will not work if we are _production mode_ (ie Render)
+- `dotenv` will not work if we are in _production mode_ (i.e. Render)
-- For profcution, we have to set the db URL in the service that is hosting out app
+- For production, we have to set the db URL in the service that is hosting our app
   - This is the env var tab in Render

 ### [Lint](https://en.wikipedia.org/wiki/Lint_(software))

 > Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors.
 The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
 Lint-like tools generally perform static analysis of source code.

-- Best static analysis ("linting") tool for JS is [ESlint](https://eslint.org/)
+- Best static analysis ("linting") tool for JS is [ESLint](https://eslint.org/)
 - Add as a _development dependency_ meaning it is not needed for production in the backend:

 ```bash